tc39/proposal-decimal/README.md

 ### Operator semantics

-+ Absolute value, addition, multiplication, subtraction, division, remainder, and negation are defined.
++ Absolute value, negation, addition, multiplication, subtraction, division, and remainder are defined.
 + Bitwise operators are not supported, as they don’t logically make sense on the Decimal domain ([#20](https://github.com/tc39/proposal-decimal/issues/20))
-+ rounding: all seven rounding modes of `Intl.NumberFormat` and `Temporal` will be supposed (in particular, all five rounding modes of IEEE 754 will be supported)
++ rounding: All five rounding modes of IEEE 754—floor, ceiling, truncate, round-ties-to-even, and round-ties-away-from-zero—will be supported.
+(This implies that a couple of the rounding modes in `Intl.NumberFormat` and `Temporal` won't be supported.)
 + We currently do not foresee Decimal values interacting with other Number values.
 Expect TypeErrors when trying to add, say, a Number to a Decimal, like for BigInt and Number. ([#10](https://github.com/tc39/proposal-decimal/issues/10)).

 The library of numerical functions here is kept deliberately minimal.
 It is based around targeting the primary use case, in which fairly straightforward calculations are envisioned.
 The secondary use case (data exchange) will involve probably little or no calculation at all.
 For the tertiary use case of scientific/numerical computations, developers may experiment in JavaScript, developing such libraries, and we may decide to standardize these functions in a follow-on proposal.
 We currently do not have good insight into the developer needs for this use case, except generically: square roots, exponentiation & logarithms, and trigonometric functions might be needed, but we are not sure if this is a complete list, and which are more important to have than others.
 In the meantime, one can use the various functions in JavaScript’s `Math` standard library.